melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 relatively small number (approximately 700) of possible cells from a very large set of possible cells spread from the Mexican to the Canadian borders.

-The WCGBTS encounters a   ....
-Vermilion rockfish are strongly associated with rocky habitat, e.g., untrawlable habitat, but can be found over soft bottom, especially as juveniles.  xxx  Vermilion rockfish were rare north of San Francisco Bay, which is consistant with the southern distribution of the species.
+Vermilion rockfish are strongly associated with rocky habitat, e.g., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
+This survey spans the entire West Coast and provided data for both the northern and southern California assessments.

 **Available Data**

-*Age and Length Data.* The assessment north of Point Conception includes xx ages from the survey and the assessment south of Point Conception includes xx ages from the survey.
+*Age and Length Data.* Vermilion rockfish are not found in high abundance in this survey, and in most cases lengths for the entire catch were availalbe, i.e., few enough individiuals were caught that all were measured.
+The assessment north of Point Conception includes 467 ages, which is almost of the vermilion rockfish with length (587 total) observed in this survey.
-There were an additional xx fish lengths in the north and xx in the south.
-Additional lengths of fish without ages xxx.
+For south of Point Conception 1,283 of the 1,962 vermilion observed  and measured were also aged.
-The length composition and mean lengths of vermilion from the WCGBT survey are in Figures \@ref(fig:len-data-REC-PC-NWFSC-TWL) and \@ref(fig:mean-com-len-data-NWFSC-TWL).
+The length composition and of vermilion from the WCGBT survey are in  Figure \@ref(fig:len-data-NWFSC-TWL).

 *Maturity samples.* Maturity samples were analyzed by by Melissa Head, NWFSC and a description of the results is in the section on biological data.